rstyczynski/CacheApp/README.md

 Known workaround #1: add dependencies to GAR file

-Blow setting in pom.xml will put required libraries in GAR/lib
+Blow setting in pom.xml, used by proper plugin, will put required libraries in GAR/lib

 ```
     <dependency>